kaifishr/Snake/README.md

 In a reinforcement learning setting, an agent can theoretically learn a task in an online mode ([see this example](https://arxiv.org/pdf/2208.07860.pdf)), where the agent's policy (the neural network) is continuously updated.
 However, in practice, this can lead to unpredictable behavior by the agent that is difficult to control.

 Instead of updating the agent's policy at every time step, a common approach is to update the policy between episodes.
 An episode can be defined as a task we want the agent to learn.
-For this project, one episode is a game of Snakes, but it can also be the task of [landing a rocket booster autonomously](https://github.com/kaifishr/RocketLander).
+For this project, one episode is a game of Snake, but it can also be the task of [landing a rocket booster autonomously](https://github.com/kaifishr/RocketLander).
 During an episode, the agent takes actions according to its current policy and collects the rewards.
 We then use this information to update the policy's parameters and start a new episode.

 ## TODO